-FSANZ recently investigated the risk of BSE in Proposal P238 - BSE Risk Assessment and Risk Management Strategy5.
+FSANZ recently investigated the risk of BSE in Proposal P238 - BSE Risk Assessment and Risk Management Strategy1.
 As part of this report the issue of BSE risk of collagen was addressed.
-No further Safety Assessment has been performed in this report since collagen is considered a food and is currently used in food and the human diet.

-The summary from the risk characterisation section relevant to collagen of this report is printed below.
+The summary from the risk characterisation section relevant to collagen of this Report is printed below.